jan-bogaerts/mark/src/markdownCode.md

 - the view-section component contains actions related to the configuration of the appearance of the application
 - all buttons use an appropriate icon as content, no text.
 - it supports the following actions
   - theme: this is a combobox where the user can select the preferred color mode: light or dark mode.
-This value is linked to the value of the theme-service that manages the currently selected theme.
+This value is linked to the value of the theme-service that manages the currently selected theme (get & set current theme).
   - font: this is a combobox that the user can use to select the font for the markdown text.
-This value is linked to the value of the theme-service.
+This value is linked to the value of the theme-service (get & set current font).
+Supported fonts: Consolas (monospace) Helvetica (sans-serif), Arial (sans-serif), Arial Black (sans-serif), Verdana (sans-serif), Tahoma (sans-serif), Trebuchet MS (sans-serif), Impact (sans-serif), Gill Sans (sans-serif), Times New Roman (serif), Georgia (serif), Palatino (serif), Baskerville (serif), Andalé Mono (monospace), Courier (monospace), Lucida (monospace), Monaco (monospace), Bradley Hand (cursive), Brush Script MT (cursive), Luminari (fantasy), Comic Sans MS (cursive)
-  - font-size: this is a combobox that the suer can use to select the size of the font for the markdown text.
-This value is linked to the value of the theme-service.
+  - font-size: this is a combobox that the user can use to select the size of the font for the markdown text.
+This value is linked to the value of the theme-service (get & set current font-size).
+It supports values ranging from 6px up to 50px.

 ### body
 - the body component represents the main body of the application.